hetong07/jekyll-theme-chirpy/_posts/2021-01-15-GPU-Scheduling.md

 ## [Heterogeneous scheduling](https://www.usenix.org/conference/osdi20/presentation/narayanan-deepak)
-This paper's novelty is that, as far as I know, it is the first paper to address the interconnection issue (Network, PCIE, QPI) as a whole for ML workload.
+This paper's novelty is that, as far as I know, it is the first paper to address the interconnection issue (Network, PCIe, QPI) as a whole for ML workload.
 It also proposes the advantage of CPU in ML workload.

 ### Background
 There are two types of distributed ML systems: